sensu/sensu-ansible/docs/testing.md

 # Testing
 A small testing framework is provided with this role using [Vagrant](https://vagrantup.com/).

-To test this role locally, once you've set up Vagrant, simply `cd` to `tests` and run `vagrant up`, after which you can visit the following URLs in your browser for the associated deployments:
+To test this role locally, once you've set up Vagrant, simply `cd` to `tests` and run `vagrant up [ubuntu15|centos7]`, after which you can visit the following URLs in your browser for the associated deployments:
 - Ubuntu 15.04: `http://localhost:3000`
 - CentOS 7: `http://localhost:3001`